Trusted by 100,000+ organizations globally

 Mobile access systems provide several convenience and security benefits not matched by other multifamily access control solutions.
 Unique mobile credentials are sent directly to tenants’ smartphones and stored in a dedicated access control app.
 From here, residents can gain property access in a few different ways: by holding their device in proximity to installed readers, through motion detection such as waving a hand by the reader or by interacting with the mobile app on their phone or smart device.

-Additional benefits to the use of smartphone apartment building access control systems include:
+Benefits to the use of smartphone apartment building access control systems include:

 While traditional intercoms only provided a way to communicate with visitors, new technology now offers combined intercom and access control systems for apartments and condos.
 These specialized systems can be used to control entry to multitenant properties and apartment complexes by opening a line of communication between staff, residents and visitors, with built-in reader functionality for approved resident and staff access.
 Mobile-enabled apartment building intercoms are very popular for residential access control systems, as they allow tenants to easily communicate and unlock the door for visitors, deliveries, maintenance and property staff from their smartphones.